|

 His demands for "peace, land, and bread" resonated with the Russian people.
 Histpry would show that the Russian people got neither peace, land, or bread.
 But deception was a part of Lenin's tactics from the very beginning.

-General Lavr Kornilov was the Commander-in-Chief of the Russian Army under the Provisional Government which hd kept Rusia in the war.
+General Lavr Kornilov was the Commander-in-Chief of the Russian Army under the Provisional Government which had kept Russia in the war.
 The Kornilov Affair was an alleged attempted coup d'état by Gen. Kornilov to seize power from the Porvisional Government headed by Alexander Kerensky.
-With the situation deteriorating in Petrograd General Kornilov attempted to seize power.
+With the situation deteriorating in Petrograd General Kornilov attempted to seize power (September 10-13).
 This backfired when his troops mutinied against him.
+And most imprtantly, it meant the Provisional Government no longerr had effective control of the Army to back it.

-The Bolsheviks then moved on the Provisional Government (November 7).
+The Bolsheviks with Kornilov failed coup moved on the Provisional Government (November 7).
+This began in St. Petersburg.
 They arrested members of the Provisional Government they could find and seized power in the name of the Soviets.
 The Bolshevik Revolution was very different than the basically spotanenous revolution which oerthrew the Tsar and resulted in the establishment of the Provisional Government.
 The Bolshevik seizure of power, was a carefully planned and orchestrated event.
-The Bolsheviks were a minority even within the Socialists.
+The Bolsheviks were a minority even among the Socialists.
 Other members of the Dunma saw them as extremists.
 They also had only limited popular support throughout the country.
 They had only limited sypport when Lenin arrived (April).
 They were, however, the best organized group, in part because of Lenin's leadership, and came to dominate the all important Petrograd Soviet.
+They also had support in other mprtant Soviets such a in Moscow.

 Khrushchev, Nikita.
 Edward Crankshaw, intro, commentary, and notes.
 Strobe Talbott, trans. and ed.
 Khrushchev Remembers (Little Brown: Boston, 1970), 639p.